DavidLXu/Dexhand_VisionPro_Teleop/README.md

 <p align="center">
   <em>Left: original palm inertia.
 Right: increased palm inertia.</em>
 </p>

 We used a trick to increase the palm's inertia, which makes the floating hand control more stable.

-## 2. xArm Congfigurations
+### 2. xArm Configurations

 For the allegro hand mounted on xArm6, there are multiple configurations for each end-effector pose.

 <p align="center" float="left">
   <img src="Media/configuration_1.gif" width="450"/>
   <img src="Media/configuration_2.gif" width="450"/>